scipp/scipp/doc/type-erased-prototype.md

   It is determined by the variable with the highest dimensionality.
   If tied, it is determined by the order in which variable tags are given, but if we implement the prototyped sorting...?
 - Can we get to the point where we can apply `std::transform` to a `Dataset` (or rather `DatasetView`) in a convenient way?
+- Do we need to support simultaneous iteration of two `Datasets`?
+  - Merge into the same `Dataset` first?
+    Does not work for coordinates, which cannot be duplicate.

 Other:

 - Use https://github.com/tcbrindle/span instead of the one from GSL?

+Problems:

+- How do distinguish (or avoid distinguising const and mutable versions of `DatasetIndex` and `Histogram`?